Polk County Sheriffs Regional Detention Center

 What is the racial composition of the student body?

-39% of Polk County Sheriffs Regional Detention Center students are Black, 31% of students are Hispanic, and 30% of students are White.
+52% of Polk County Sheriffs Regional Detention Center students are Black, 41% of students are Hispanic, 5% of students are White, and 2% of students are Two or more races.

 What is the student-teacher ratio of Polk County Sheriffs Regional Detention Center?